yssource/crp/src/idioms/data_modeling/templates.md

 ## `constexpr` template parameters

 Rust also supports the equivalent of constexpr template parameters.
-For example, one can define a generic function that returns an array consecutive integers starting from a specific value and whose size is determined at compile time.
+For example, one can define a generic function that returns an array of consecutive integers starting from a specific value and whose size is determined at compile time.

 <div class="comparison">